AUSTRALIAN SUPERANNUATION TRANSFERS FAQS

 Craigs KiwiSaver Scheme is one of the only providers in New Zealand that allows you to build a portfolio of investments from our Investment Options that suits your risk profile and investment objectives.
-Our Investment Options include a range of equity, fixed interest, investment trusts, NZ managed funds, index funds and listed property trust investments, available on local and international listed and unlisted markets, together with cash and the QuayStreet Funds*.
+Our Investment Options include a range of equity, fixed interest, investment trusts, NZ managed funds, index funds and listed property trust investments, available on local and international listed and unlisted markets, together with cash.

 The Investment Options include securities denominated in foreign currencies including Australian Dollars (AUD) so you can maintain your investments in AUD and invest in other markets when you consider it is favourable to do so.

 Fees and expenses are an important consideration.
 It is often better to have one larger balance, as opposed to many smaller balances in different schemes, especially where schemes charge fixed fees or have minimum charges.

 You need to understand the fees and expenses charged within your Australian scheme and compare these, along with investment performance, with the charges and performance of your New Zealand KiwiSaver account.

 Funds will be subject to the tax rules of the country they are transferred to.

 Earnings from Australian superannuation schemes are generally taxed at a rate of 15%.
 In contrast, KiwiSaver investment earnings are taxed at either your Prescribed Investor Rate (PIR) at 10.5%, 17.5% or 28% or at a flat rate of 28%.